HalfCodedPrince/hot_cold_rain/README.md

 - **Test map references** - canon/notes/maps/map_reference.yaml
 timeline.csv is canon; timeline.txt is mirror
 - **Project restructuring ongoing** - yet another one, may Oboe save our souls.
 It should make things more readable by LLM and save a shred of my sanity too.
-- **Script cleaunp ongoing** - un-blackbox them, because sometimes I need a fix and asking LLM to do it is a pain; regex, open your arms, for here I come.
+- **Script cleanup ongoing** - un-blackbox them, because sometimes I need a fix and asking LLM to do it is a pain; regex, open your arms, for here I come.

 ---